Soumendra Mohan Patnaik (M.Sc., M.Phil, Ph.D) Professor & HEAD

 | ||

-Benrithung Murry (M.Sc., Ph.D) Professor
+Benrithung Murry (Ph.D) Professor

 |